eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/code_generation.rst

 * On the other hand, the reply type is defined by ``calculator_<operation_name>_Out`` and ``calculator_<operator_name>_Result`` structures.
-  The first one contains the *out* and *inout* parameters of the operation, in the same order as declared in the IDL file.
+  The first one contains the result of the operation.
-  The second one contains optional members for the result of the operation and for each exception that can be raised.
+  The second one contains optional members for the ``_Out`` structure and for each exception that can be raised.

 In the top level, two structures ``Calculator_Request`` and ``Calculator_Reply`` are defined,